block-core/documentation/docs/coldstaking/index.md

 # What is Cold Staking

 Cold Staking is a mechanism that eliminates the need to keep the coins in a hot wallet.
-With cold staking implemented, the miner still needs to be online with a running node and an open wallet, but the coins that are used for staking can be safely stored in cold storage.
+With cold staking implemented, the miner still needs to be online with a running node and an open wallet, but the keys to spend the coins that are used for staking can be safely stored in cold storage.

-During cold staking coins are held in two keys separate keys
+During cold staking coins are held in two separate keys:
-- Spending key: keys that can spend the coins to any address just like a regular transaction.
+- **Spending key**: keys that can spend the coins to any address just like a regular transaction.
-- Staking key: keys that can stricktly send coins to the same address during staking
+- **Staking key**: keys that can stricktly send coins to the same address during staking

-Cold Staking is like regular staking but with the extra security where the miner does not need to have the wallet open and unlocked.
+Cold Staking is like regular staking but with the extra security where the miner does not need to have the wallet with the spending keys open and unlocked.
 Users who are staking by running their own staking node but want the extra security can Cold Stake.

 ### ColdStake Wallet
-When cold staking a user will create an additional coldstaking wallet and send the funds from the main wallet to the cold staking wallet
+When cold staking a user will create an additional wallet for cold staking and send the funds from the main wallet to the cold staking wallet

 Enabling Coldstaking will add two new HD accounts to the wallet:
 **Cold Account** - Is the wallet account that holds the keys that can spend coins